The 20 Best Air Purifying House Plants to Freshen Up Your Home

 We all know that plants make our homes prettier and can even lift our moods.
 But did you realize many have all-natural air filtration systems built in?
-NASA’s clean air study found that plants are also amazing agents for cleansing the air of volatile organic compounds—aka harmful gases emitted into the air by products in our homes.
+The 1989 NASA Clean Air Study famously found that plants are also amazing agents for cleansing the air of volatile organic compounds—aka harmful gases emitted into the air by products in our homes.
 How does that work, you ask?
 In simplest terms, plants can’t help but suck up chemicals as they take in carbon dioxide—which then becomes oxygen during photosynthesis.
 (Pretty neat, huh?)
-Here, ten plants that will make your indoor air a whole lot healthier to breathe.

-Sayonara, carcinogens: This easy-care plant was found to be the number-one best air-filtering houseplant of all.
+According to NASA’s study, this easy-care plant was found to be the number-one best air-filtering houseplant of all.
 (But heads up, it can cause contact dermatitis, so handle with care.)

-This pretty plant is known for its ability to neutralize toxic cleaning product VOCs—like ammonia—and also for its high transpiration rate, which makes it an all-natural humidifier.
+This pretty plant was found to neutralize toxic cleaning product VOCs—like ammonia—and it’s also for known for its high transpiration rate, which makes it an all-natural humidifier.
 Ahhh.

-Sometimes called a Swiss cheese plant for the holes in its huge, glossy leaves, this tropical beauty was found to be some of the most effective greens at reducing air overall pollution.
+Sometimes called a Swiss cheese plant for the holes in its huge, glossy leaves, this tropical beauty was found to be one of the most effective greens at reducing overall air pollution.

-Bamboo plants have a superpower—they’re crazy-effective at filtering out formaldehyde—a nasty toxin found in many construction materials like particleboard and paint.
+Bamboo plants have a superpower: They’re effective at filtering out formaldehyde—a nasty toxin found in many construction materials like particleboard and paint.

 This leafy, statement floor plant is also a hard worker: It’s proven to remove harmful toxins like formaldehyde, trichloroethylene (found in dry-cleaning solvents) and benzene from the air.

 For a small plant with a big impact, consider the spider plant, which has proven effective at fighting common pollutants like benzene and formaldehyde.